balp/Racing-Car-Katas/Cpp/README.md

 Needed tools
 ------------

+* CMake: Althou not tested on 3.5 it shouldn't (knowinly) use anyhting thet not works on this version, lowet tested version is 3.10.
- C++ compiler supporting C++-14 reconized by CMake > 3.5:ish
+* C++ compiler supporting C++-14 reconized by CMake > 3.5:ish
- gcovr - to collect coverage from tests
+* gcovr - to collect coverage from tests

 Quick start